ltricot/kuantic/README.md

+# Quicksort: Mobility Hackathon
-# Mobility Hackathon, organized by Valeo and Quantic
+## organized by Valeo and Quantic
 We are analysing drives to find out patterns.
 We use open data from paris traffic to find out patterns in daily traffic depending on the period of the year.
 We cross reference these trajectories to the traffic of Paris to compute the time wasted in traffic.